-With the growth of our business, the once remote town of Pokola now has a population of 15,000, with 900 employed directly by Olam through our subsidiary Congolaise Industrielle des Bois.
+With the growth of our business, the once remote town of Pokola now has a population of 15,000, with over 900 people employed directly by Olam through our subsidiary Congolaise Industrielle des Bois.
 We have also provided housing, schools, clinics and a 40-bed hospital, sports facilities and a library cum cultural centre – tangible development benefits for the surrounding community.
-In 2016, the clinics undertook around 26,000 consultations focusing on malaria, HIV, pregnancy, surgery, dental and eye care and more.

 Together with the government of the Republic of Congo and the World Bank, we are also collaborating on two innovative programmes to help reduce climate change impacts:

 With the Republic of Congo, we also operate a pioneering REDD+ initiative to realise value from the standing forest (92,530 hectares) in our Pikounda Nord concession which is located in the Sangha region in the heart of the Congo River Basin.
 The objective of this pilot initiative is to generate alternative revenues from sustainably managed forest landscapes by valuing the forest as a carbon sink and to originate carbon credits for the pre-compliance Voluntary Carbon market.
 This market is considered best practice and recognised by the global carbon community as able to generate solid and marketable credits.
 Read more here